MicrosoftDocs/OData-docs/Odata-docs/support/support-policy.md

 OData.NET 7.x refers to 7.x versions OData.NET libraries.

-The library is actively supported but will enter maintenance mode 6 months after the OData.NET 8 release.
+The libraries are actively supported but will enter maintenance mode 6 months after the OData.NET 8 release.

 OData.NET 7 supports the following .NET versions: